earcath/alist-ddns-go/README_en-US.md

 > ## GitHub repo for ddns-go
 > #### https://github.com/jeessy2/ddns-go

+> ## prompt
+> The account that installed Alist for the first time was: `admin`
+> Password lookup`Successfully created the admin user and the initial password is:`in file`/data/alist-ddns-go/logs/alist_run.log`

 > [!NOTE]
 > For the module, the command provided by the original document will not be used, the module provides a script to turn the corresponding function on or off, the script is located in the
 >